hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

 Hardaker & Dukhovni      Expires August 21, 2021                [Page 3]

 Internet-Draft                    title                    February 2021

+3. Recommendation for validating resolvers

+   Because validating resolvers have the biggest burden when validating NSEC3 records, this document recommends that validating resolvers SHOULD return a SERVFAIL when processing NSEC3 records with iterations larger than 100.
+Note that this significantly decreases the requirements originally specified in Section 10.3 of [RFC5155].

-3. Security Considerations
+4. Security Considerations

    This entire document discusses security considerations with various parameters selections of NSEC3 and NSEC3PARAM fields.

-4. Operational Considerations
+5. Operational Considerations

    This entire document discusses operational considerations with various parameters selections of NSEC3 and NSEC3PARAM fields.

-5. References
+6. References

-5.1.
+6.1.
 Normative References

    [RFC2119]  Bradner, S., "Key words for use in RFCs to Indicate
               Requirement Levels", BCP 14, RFC 2119,